 - Web Services and APIs

 If you can flaunt these skills on your resume, along with the relevant AWS Solutions Architect Certification, there is nothing that can stop you from landing up on a senior-level Cloud Engineering job within 5 to 6 years of total experience.

-To know more about these skills, refer to my last blog on Cloud Engineer Skills.
+To know more about these skills, refer to my last blog on AWS Solution Architect Professional training.

 That’s a brief overview of the Cloud Engineer career path.
 Now, you must be eager to develop the required skills and start your journey.